China food watchdog to tighten supervision of milk powder makers

 Fonterra, the world's biggest dairy exporter, has recalled some batches of milk formula in China and elsewhere after the New Zealand co-operative said it had discovered whey protein products that contained a harmful bacteria.

-The company's chief executive, Theo Spierings, flew to China at the weekend to apologize for the scare.
+The company's chief executive, Theo Spierings, flew to China at the weekend to apologise for the scare.

 To help its monitoring, the Food and Drug Administration would set up a team of specialists to work with local supervisory bodies to make sure they met their responsibilities and eliminated risks at the earliest stages, the statement said.